luanluta/WP-Media-Technical-Assessment/README.md

 * [For the WP Cron cron job ( I would suggest they run it once per 5-10 minutes )](https://recordit.co/A4Jj1Kg7x9)
 * [For the rocket-clean-comain.php cron job](https://recordit.co/cl2YCoMCzu)

-Please let me know if anything is unclear, or the user is having any issues and I'll be happy to assist.
+Please let me know if anything is unclear, or if the user is having any issues and I'll be happy to assist.